craig-davis/craig-davis.github.io/_posts/2012-02-09-mysql-list-of-privileges-for-a-database.markdown

 ---
 layout:     post
 title:      "MySQL list of privileges for a database"
+subtitle:   "Security auditing a MySQL database"
 category:   mysql
 author:     "Craig Davis"
-header-img: ""
+header-img: "img/headers/iowa-river.jpg"
 ---

 If you've ever needed to audit a MySQL database for privileges, you know that